COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 Your loved one may need full-time help with personal care.
 Deciding on late-stage care can be some of the most difficult decisions families face.
 Eventually, you may need to consider moving your loved one to a residential care facility if you can no longer provide the appropriate level of care at home.

 The Alzheimer’s Association provides tips for how to care for a loved one with Alzheimer’s:

 Caring for a loved one with Alzheimer’s can be incredibly stressful.
 It’s important to take care of yourself too, especially as your caregiving responsibilities become more demanding.
 Take breaks, even for just a few minutes.
 Do things to improve your well-being and reduce your stress.
 Also, try not to take things personally.
 Learn how to manage the challenges of caregiving.

 Also, you don’t have to do this alone.
 There are resources available to help.
 Sharing ideas and experiences with other Alzheimer’s caregivers in a support group or online message board can be very helpful.
-There are organizations that offer helpful resources and information for caregivers, such as the Alzheimer’s Association, Family Caregiver Alliance and The Caregiver Space.
+There are organizations that offer helpful resources and information for caregivers, such as the Alzheimer’s Association and The Caregiver Space.